 The Republic of Angola was under Portuguese colonization until November 1975, when it gained its independence.
 Afterwards, the Civil War ravaged the country for 27 years, until it finally ended in 2002, leaving the country with a myriad of socioeconomic problems.
 Nowadays, Angola is a presidential republic, divided into 18 provinces, and is still trying to recover.
 The official language of the country is Portuguese.

 An OPEC member, Angola produces around 1.8 million barrels of oil per day, making it one of the most important countries in terms of oil production.
 The diamond and natural gas sectors account for a large part of the country’s industry.
-Its most important export and import partner is China, with whom Angola predominantly trades petroleum products.
+One of the important-import-partners-of-angola/" target="_blank">import partners is China, with whom Angola predominantly trades petroleum products.
 Another major share of its oil products is shipped to the United States.